andreslozadamosto/NMDXBuilderLibrary/README.md

 Targets
 -------
-It was tested on MS SQL Analysis Server and SAP BW enviroments.
+It was tested on MS SQL Analysis Server (SASS) and SAP BW enviroments (you can add Variables for BW QueryCubes ).

 Examples
 --------

-__MDX generator__
+__MDX generator for SAP__
 	//builder
 	SAPMDXBuilder Builder = new SAPMDXBuilder();
 	Builder.CubeName = "Ventas";